We award CPD points on an extensive range of activities that:

 10 points for each learning activity in which you are learning about a new area of work or about a client or employer's business.
 You must have spent at least seven hours working on each project.

-Five points for each personal development session in which you participate.
+Five points for each personal development session that you attend.

 Five points for each formal networking event you attend (up to a maximum of 20 points).